kit-data-manager/katacoda-scenarios/collection-api/step2.md

 which is defined more in details under the following link: https://kit-dm-documentation.readthedocs.io/en/latest/.
 The example defines a data set of an experiment, which should be published.
 The set includes raw data, implementation and results.
-These collections are sub-collections of the â€œexperimentâ€? collection.
+These collections are sub-collections of the "experiment" collection.
 The `rawData` collection includes `images` item.
 The `implementation` collection contains two items: `method1` and `method2`.
 The `results` collection includes in turn two subcollections `result1` and `result2`.